sukhvinder254/studymind-ai/README.md

 ✅ Day 1 — Project Setup
 Today was all about setting the foundation.
 I started by creating the GitHub repository and cloning it locally in VS Code.
 Then I created two separate folders — frontend for the React app and backend for the FastAPI server.
 Inside the backend, I set up a Python virtual environment and installed all the required libraries including FastAPI, Uvicorn, Supabase, pdfplumber, Google Generative AI, and authentication libraries like python-jose and passlib.
 I also created the main.py and .env files to get the backend structure ready.
 Finally pushed everything to GitHub.
 Small start, but the foundation is solid.
 More updates coming daily as I keep building... 🚀
+ ✅ Day 2 — Supabase Setup + Backend Server Live

+Today was a big day.
+I set up the entire database on Supabase and got the backend server running for the first time.
+Created three PostgreSQL tables from scratch — users, pdfs, and chats — using raw SQL in the Supabase SQL Editor.
+Then configured the FastAPI backend with environment variables, CORS middleware, and connected it to Supabase.
+Wrote the base server file in main.py and tested it locally — the server responded perfectly with a 200 OK.
+Also added a .gitignore file to make sure sensitive files like .env never get pushed to GitHub.
+Small but solid progress every single day.

+*More updates coming daily... 🚀*